What to Wear in Paris: Packing the Perfect Wardrobe

-Accessorizes can not only add to your outfit, but also to your warmth, you can opt for long cashmere or silk scarves in the colours of your choice as well as a stylish hat and fingerless gloves, as these allow for easier use, if however you’d rather have the added warmth a pair of black leather gloves will look very chic.
+Accessories not only add style to your outfit, but also to your warmth.
+Opt for long cashmere or silk scarves in the colors of your choice as well as a stylish hat and fingerless gloves, as these allow for easier use, if however you’d rather have the added warmth a pair of black leather gloves will look very chic.

 Since winter in Paris is a wetter month, do not forget to pack waterproof gear, a waterproof jacket or an umbrella is always your wet weather essentials.